bruceravel/larch-plugin-tutorial/firstplugin/firstplugin.md

 The definition of the `addtwo` function begins at line 3.
-The signature of the function specifies that it is looking for two parameters (i.e. the two numbers to be added together) and sets theor default values to `None`.
+The signature of the function specifies that it is looking for two parameters (i.e. the two numbers to be added together) and sets their default values to `None`.
 The next three lines are the document string explaining the purpose of the function.
 Any user-facing function, that is an function that you intend a Larch user to interact